everythingville/everythingville.github.io/planning.md

 - Fitness tracker

 ## Restaurant
+- Add img icons to btns
+- URL params for btns/select
 - Print any recipe
 - Export recipes in rich text
 - Add more details to recipes